Aswinsaipalakonda/krrCare/README.md

 ## Deploying the Site

-You can deploy this site using GitHub Pages:
+You can deploy this site using GitHub Pages or Vecel

-1. Push your changes to the `main` branch.
-2. Go to your repository settings on GitHub.
-3. Under "Pages", select the branch and folder (`/root` or `/docs`) to publish.
-4. Your site will be live at `https://aswinsaipalakonda.github.io/krrCare/`.

 ## Screenshots